safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 execution starts.
 When the option is omitted, use a readonly empty snapshot;
 never expose a mutable options object or a later reactive value.

+Callback `ctx.key` is the resolved public hydration/cache identity, so it always exists.
+It is an opaque deterministic identity: callers may compare it for equality but must not parse or depend on its string encoding.
+An explicit `options.key` contributes only its namespace to that identity.
+Never expose the runtime request fingerprint through callbacks.

 Signature concept:

 ```ts